 7. Create a line of action.

 One crucial aspect to consider when creating a character design is the line of action.
-This defines the direction of your character, as well as being a helpful narrative tool and bringing a feeling of movement.
+This defines the direction of your character, is a helpful narrative tool, and creates a feeling of movement.
 A ballet dancer is a good example.

 Another way to make your character distinct and improve its pose is to turn it into a silhouette.
 This way, you can see how the character appears and if you need to make the gesture more transparent.
 Before implementing this strategy, ask yourself this question.
 Do you understand the character’s emotion and see the line of action?
 Can things be simplified?
 Try not to overlap everything, and keep the limbs separate.